Together, We Can Help Students Access Education, Overcome Poverty.

 What we’re loving?
 ParentChild+ graduates have 30% higher high school graduation rates than their peers!

 Youth of color are far less likely to graduate and are disciplined at higher rates than their white counterparts.
 King County is no exception.

-Systemic racism throughout the education system limits education opportunities for people of color.
+Systemic racism throughout the education system limits educational opportunities for people of color.
 Nearly half of our area community college students are people of color.
-According to a Conversation survey, 48% of those community college students said they left college due to the cost-of-living expenses, including rent, utilities, healthcare, and childcare.
+According to a conversation survey, 48% of those community college students said they left college due to cost-of-living expenses, including rent, utilities, health care, and child care.